MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Workflow > Add Photos command](media/agisoft-5.PNG "Workflow > Add Photos command")

-## Mask the photos
+## Mask your photos

-You can use masks to mask out irrelevant elements of your source photos that are confusing to the program or that can lead to incorrect reconstruction results.
-You might want to do this in pictures from different angles.
+You can use "mask out" irrelevant elements of your source photos that can be confusing to the program or that can lead to undesirable reconstruction results.
+You might want to do this from different angles in your pictures.
 Although it's not necessary to mask objects in every photo, the more photographs you mask, the more accurate the final result will be.

 1. Double-click an image to open it, choose a selection tool such as the **Intelligent scissors**, and then outline the subject you wnat to turn into a 3D model.